computationalmystic/sengfs19-group3/Sprint-1/Design-Document/Description.md

     - Create contributors-by-company and messages-by-contributor API endpoints
     - Be able to display that data on a webpage using Angular
     - search data for specific repo groups and repos within those groups
-    - show two versions which are graph display and display the data in a table
+    - show the API endpoint's data display in a table

 ### how the different software components communicate
     List of the software component